Fall 2019/Winter 2020

 - Analyze the ways in which Norval Morrisseau’s visual language draws on Anishnaabek intergenerational knowledge transmission.

-- Evaluates ways in which performativity and story shape contemporary Indigenous art expressions
+- Evaluate ways in which performativity and story shape contemporary Indigenous art expressions.

-- To have students do research in the library and art gallery
+- Conduct research in the library and art gallery.

 -